-The activities of the Treasury function will be carried out in accordance with the duties and responsibilities detailed segregation of duties.
+Other than in the event of a technical failure all deposits will be initiated through the Bankline software - complete segregation of duties.
 It will be a disciplinary offence for individuals to release their personal operator cards or passwords.
-If a card is lost or stolen then the system administrator (either the Principal Financial Services Officer immediately change all relevant computer access codes.
+If a card is lost or stolen then the system administrator (Financial Services Manager (Systems) or Financial Services Assistant) must be immediately informed - who will then immediately change all relevant computer access codes.